onqtam/headjack/src/introduction.md

 Headjack is about better trust - not trustlessness

+creational - not transactional

 # Motto: <s>TRUSTLESS</s> ***BETTER TRUST***

+Headjack does sequencing of events.

 Breaking apart identity and media allows for better incentives